ejp-rd-vp/vp-api-specs/README.md

 > Method : POST

-[/individuals](https://github.com/ejp-rd-vp/vp-api-specs/blob/main/individuals_api_v0.2.yml) endpoint returns the **__count of individuals__** from a RD resource.
+[/individuals](https://github.com/ejp-rd-vp/vp-api-specs/blob/main/individuals_api_v0.2.yml) endpoint returns the **__maximum value of individuals within a specified range__** from a RD resource.
 Filters are provided as a part of the body while using a POST request to query resources.

 <h4 id="individuals-filters"> List of filters and permitted values for the individuals endpoint </h4>